ethereum/portal-blog/pages/posts/roadmap-2024.md

 - The State sub-protocol gives light clients access to Ethereum stata data, exposing methods such as `eth_getProof` that eliminate the need for trusted third party RPC providers.
 - The Beacon sub-protocol gives light clients access to the latest block headers so that they can be confident they are following the canonical Ethereum chain.

 Shipping these features will enable ***major upgrades for the Ethereum ecosystem as a whole***.
-These featues have been in development for several years and have been through several rounds of refinement and course correction.
+These features have been in development for several years and have been through several rounds of refinement and course correction.
 Now Portal Network is on the brink of shipping these sub-networks into production.

 This is why ***2024 is a set to be a standout year for Portal Network.***